-Total assets of the University increased by about \$32.8 million, or 1.5%, to a total of \$2.2 billion as of June 30, 2018.
-The increase was primarily due to increases in accounts receivable, investments and capital assets, net.
-These increases were partially offset by decreases in cash and cash equivalents, and accounts receivable from public private partnerships.
+Total assets of the University decreased by about \$3.6 million, or .2%, to a total of \$2.2 billion as of June 30, 2019.
+The decrease was primarily due to decreases in accounts receivable, prepaid expenses, loans receivable, and capital assets, net.
+This was offset by an increase in cash and cash equivalents and accounts receivable from public private partnerships.

-- Cash and cash equivalents (including restricted cash) decreased by \$27.3 million primarily due to an increase in salaries and wages and scholarships and fellowships and a decrease in bond proceeds on deposit with the Trustees for construction and renovation of campus facilities.
-This decrease was partially offset by loan proceeds received from a note, in the amount of \$36.1 million, to defray the cost of the acquisition of the WVU Beckley Campus and associated start-up costs.
-Cash and cash equivalents experienced a similar decline of \$13.0 million from fiscal year 2016 to fiscal year 2017 primarily due to an increase in salaries and wages, fringe benefits and expenses for utilities and a decrease in bond proceeds on deposit with the Trustees for construction and renovation of campus facilities, which was partially offset by loan proceeds received from a \$36.1 million note to defray the cost of the acquisition of the WVU Beckley Campus and associated start-up costs. - Current accounts receivable, net experienced an increase of \$37.5 million over fiscal year 2017 balances.
-This was primarily due to increases in amounts due from WVU Hospitals and affiliated entities for Medicaid funding, payments for Medicaid excess upper payment limits and medical malpractice premiums.
-There was also an increase in student accounts receivable due to a 5% increase in gross billings; the allowance for doubtful accounts also increased by \$1.4 million.
-Accounts receivable on sponsored awards also experienced an increase.
-Accounts receivable, net had increased by \$2.6 million from fiscal year 2016 to fiscal year 2017. - Accounts receivable from public private partnerships (current) increased by \$2.2 million representing amounts due from the University's private student housing partners for reimbursable expenses, management fees and additional rent related to fiscal year 2018.
-Accounts receivable from public private partnerships had decreased by \$1.1 million from fiscal year 2016 to fiscal year 2017. - Investments (both current and noncurrent) increased by \$12.9 million primarily due to investments in U.S. Treasury notes and bonds from proceeds from the 2014 Series A and 2016 bonds.
-Investments decreased by \$37.8 million from fiscal year 2016 to fiscal year 2017. - Capital assets, net increased by \$6.9 million primarily due to the acquisition of land and buildings, the completion of improvements to buildings, land and infrastructure, and ongoing construction of buildings and infrastructure. - The University completed improvements to the following buildings, infrastructure and land improvements during the fiscal year: renovations to Milan Puskar Stadium, redevelopment of the Reedsville Farm, renovations to the coliseum, various capital projects at the Health Sciences Center ("HSC") and at the WVU Beckley campus, the Evansdale quad and sidewalk widening project and various infrastructure projects.
-Additionally, other assets increased due to the donation of software to the Statler College of Engineering and the Department of Orthodontics. - Major construction-in-process projects included: PRT train control upgrades, various Athletics projects including video boards, training table and other renovations at Milan Puskar Stadium, mechanical system upgrades at the coliseum, various energy performance projects, infrastructure projects at HSC, and various internally developed software projects.
+- Cash and cash equivalents (including restricted cash) increased by \$34.4 million primarily due to the receipt of amounts due from WVU Hospitals and affiliated entities for Medicaid funding, unrestricted funds paid by Sodexo upon execution of the dining services agreement, and collections of outstanding student accounts receivable.
+Cash and cash equivalents decreased by \$27.3 million from fiscal year 2017 to fiscal year 2018. - Accounts receivable, net experienced a decrease of \$13.4 million over fiscal year 2018 balances.
+This was primarily due to the receipt of amounts due from WVU Hospitals and affiliated entities for Medicaid funding, payments for Medicaid excess upper payment limits and medical malpractice premiums and a decrease in student accounts receivable.
+These decreases were offset by an increase in accounts receivable on sponsored awards.
+Accounts receivable, net had increased by \$38.1 million from fiscal year 2017 to fiscal year 2018.

+- Accounts receivable from public private partnerships (current and noncurrent) increased by \$2.9 million representing amounts due from the University's private student housing partners for reimbursable expenses, management fees and additional rent related to fiscal year 2019.
+Total accounts receivable from public private partnerships had increased by \$2.8 million from fiscal year 2017 to fiscal year 2018. - Other accounts receivable (noncurrent) decreased by \$.5 million due to the settlement of no hardship payments upon employees' separation of employment with the University.
+Other accounts receivable decreased by \$.6 million from fiscal year 2017 to fiscal year 2018. - Prepaid expenses decreased by \$1.6 million primarily due to the amortization of prepaid maintenance and software contracts.
+An increase of \$.3 million occurred from fiscal year 2017 to fiscal year 2018. - Loans receivable, net (current and noncurrent) decreased by \$3.8 million mainly due to the end of the Federal Perkins Loan program.
+Total loans receivable increased by \$.4 million from fiscal year 2017 to fiscal year 2018. - Capital assets, net decreased by \$21.3 million primarily due to the transfer of land and buildings at the former WVU Institute of Technology ("WVUIT") campus in Montgomery, WV to BridgeValley Community and Technical College. - The University completed improvements to the following buildings and infrastructure during the fiscal year: upgrades to the PRT, renovations to Milan Puskar Stadium including the training table and kitchen renovation, and the Health Sciences Center ("HSC") infrastructure project. - Major construction-in-process projects included: renovations to Hodges Hall, site preparation for construction of the new building for the John Chambers College of Business and Economics, mechanical system upgrades at the coliseum, renovations to food and dining services facilities across campus and various energy performance and internally developed software projects.

-Capital assets, net increased by \$63.4 million from fiscal year 2016 to fiscal year 2017 primarily due to the acquisition of land and buildings, completion of improvements to land, buildings and infrastructure, and ongoing construction of buildings.
+Capital assets, net increased by \$6.9 million from fiscal year 2017 to fiscal year 2018.